Michele Ferrero: Career

 Ferrero joined the firm in 1949.

 He was the richest person in Italy, with a personal wealth of $26 billion surpassing Silvio Berlusconi in March 2008.
 In May 2014, the Bloomberg Billionaires Index listed Ferrero as the 20th richest person in the world.

 Ferrero's brands include Nutella, Mon Chéri, Kinder Chocolate, Ferrero Rocher, Tic Tacs and Kinder Eggs.

 From 1997, his sons, Pietro Ferrero Jr. and his brother Giovanni Ferrero, co-led the company.
-After Pietro died on 18 April 2011, of a heart attack while cycling in South Africa, Giovanni became the sole CEO.
+After Pietro died in April 2011, Giovanni became the sole CEO.

-Personal life and death
+Personal life

 Ferrero married Maria Franca Fissolo in 1962, and they had two sons together, Giovanni Ferrero and Pietro Ferrero Jr.

-He was a fervent Catholic.
-Ferrero visited the Lourdes shrine annually, and had a Madonna placed in every factory and office.
+He was a devout Catholic; visited the Lourdes shrine annually, and had a Madonna placed in every factory and office.
 At the celebration of the 50th anniversary of the founding of his company, he said: "The success of Ferrero we owe to Our Lady of Lourdes; without her we can do little."

-Ferrero died on 14 February 2015, at his home in Monte Carlo, Monaco, after a long illness.
-He was 89.
+Ferrero died on 14 February 2015 aged 89, at his home in Monte Carlo, Monaco, after a long illness.